Eastbourne Lifeboat Station

+The station currently operates 14-02 Esme Anderson (ON 1197), a All-weather lifeboat, on station since 2024, and a Inshore lifeboat, The David H (D-876), on station since 2023.
+A second lifeboat, The Peter Dixon (D-909), on station since 2026, is operating on a 1-year trial basis from Sovereign Harbour.

+An older lifeboat station, west of Eastbourne Pier, is now used as an RNLI museum.

 History

 Establishment and early years

 Samaritan or The Rose, the first Eastbourne lifeboat, built by John and William Simpson, was donated to the town in 1822 by the local Member of Parliament, John 'Mad Jack' Fuller, a noted philanthropist.
 He had witnessed how local fishermen had attempted to rescue the crew of the ship Thames, which had run aground in a storm off Eastbourne, and concluded that a purpose-built lifeboat was needed to improve the chance of successful rescues.

 The fishermen used an area called the Stade, about 50 yd east of the later site of Eastbourne Pier (built in 1870) to launch their boats.
 A wooden boathouse was built here to house the new lifeboat, which was 25 ft long with a beam of 8 ft 6 in and 10 oars.
 In her 41 years of service from 1822 to 1863, she saw seven service launches and saved 55 lives.
 Her first sea trial took place in 1822, two years before the Royal National Lifeboat Institution (RNLI) was founded, but it was not until February 1833 that her first service launch took place, saving 29 people.

 The lifeboatmen were local fishermen with great experience of the waters off Eastbourne and the physical fitness needed to row and sail a boat through heavy seas.
 The work was extremely dangerous, especially as most could not swim; it was not until 1854 that the RNLI introduced the first cork lifejackets.
 It became traditional for members of the same family to volunteer and for families to have a long association with the lifeboat.
 At one point in 1900, eight of the 17 men in the crew were from the same family.
 The family of the first coxswain of the Eastbourne Lifeboat, Edward Allchorn, remained involved for generations and one of Edward's descendants, Thomas Allchorn, was to serve as coxswain over 130 years later.
 The involvement of local fishermen has diminished greatly over the years as the fishing industry has shrunk, and only about 9% of RNLI crews now have a maritime background.